potatoqualitee/mssqlsuite/README.md

 Pull requests are welcome!

 ## TODO
 * Wait for GitHub Actions to support more stuff to make the install sleeker.
+* Maybe more tools from [here](https://docs.microsoft.com/en-us/sql/tools/sqlpackage/sqlpackage-download?view=sql-server-ver15).
+  * mssql-cli (command-line query tool)
+  * osql
+  * Profiler Utility
+  * sqlagent90 Application
+  * SQLdiag
+  * sqlmaint
+  * sqllogship Application
+  * sqlservr Application
+  * tablediff

 ## License
 The scripts and documentation in this project are released under the [MIT License](LICENSE)